Harassment As Grounds For A Restraining Order In New Jersey An Overview Of Reported Cases Part III

 The New Jersey Supreme Court held in the case J.D. v.
 M.D.F., 207 N.J.
 458, 486-88 (2011) that a defendant did not commit an act of harassment under the domestic violence statute by taking photos of the plaintiff’s house while he was preparing a motion for change of custody based on the plaintiff’s cohabitation with her boyfriend.
 The court found no intent to harass by the defendant.

 Please see Part I and Part II which are the preceding articles that being the case review of harassment as grounds for a restraining order.
 Both Parts I and II of this article are found on this website.
-If you have any questions in reference to a domestic violence case, call Peter Van Aulen, an experienced NJ divorce and domestic violence lawyer, for a free consultation.
+If you have any questions in reference to a domestic violence case, call Peter Van Aulen, an experienced NJ divorce and domestic violence lawyer, for a free 30 minute in office consultation.